wroyca/libadwaita-vscode-theme/README.md

 3. Add the following line to your VS code `settings.json`, replacing `file:///home/username/vscode-libadwaita/vscode-libadwaita.css` with the full path to the directory where you cloned the project.

+## Bonus

+If you're looking for a great theme to use with this, I'd highly recommend checking out https://github.com/piousdeer/vscode-adwaita.git.
+It's an amazing piece of work by @piousdeer! :)